Existence and classification of $b$-contact structures: Preliminaries

 \subsection{$b$-geometry}

 The language of $b$-differential forms was initiated by Melrose \cite{Me} in his famous work on the Atiyah-Patodi-Singer index theorem, and was later on used in the realm of Poisson geometry by Guillemin-Miranda-Pires \cite{GMP}.
 We give here a brief outline of the language of $b$-geometry, for more details see \cite{Me,GMP}.
 Given a hypersurface $Z$, a $b$-vector field is a vector field on $M$ tangent to $Z$.
 The hypersurface is called the critical hypersurface, or also sometimes the singular locus.
-The space of $b$-vector fields corresponds to the space of sections of a vector bundle on $M$ called the $b$-tangent bundle and denoted by $^bTM$.
-It admits a projection $\pi:{^bTM}\longrightarrow TM$ that is an isomorphisms except along $Z$, where it has a one-dimensional kernel.
-Over $Z$, the line-bundle given by this kernel has a canonical non-vanishing section (\cite[Proposition 4]{GMP}).
+The space of $b$-vector fields corresponds to the space of sections of a vector bundle on $M$ called the $b$-tangent bundle and denoted by $^bTM$ {(this is a consequence of the Serre-Swan theorem, see \cite[Section 2.2]{Me})}.
+It admits an \emph{anchor map} $\pi:{^bTM}\longrightarrow TM$ that is an isomorphism except along $Z$, where it has a one-dimensional kernel.
+Over $Z$, the line bundle given by this kernel has a canonical non-vanishing section (\cite[Proposition 4]{GMP}).
 The dual of the $b$-tangent bundle denoted ${^b}T^*M$ is called \emph{$b$-cotangent bundle}.
 Sections of the bundle $\bigwedge^k {^b}T^*M$ are called $b$-forms and denoted by ${^b}\Omega^k(M)$.
 Given a local defining function $z$ of the critical set $Z$, that is a function $z:U\to \R$ defined in a neighborhood $U=Z\times (-\varepsilon,\varepsilon)$ of $Z$ whose zero level-set is regular and given by $Z$, a $b$-form $\omega\in {^b}\Omega^k(M)$ can be written in $U$ as

 where $\alpha \in \Omega^{k-1}(U)$ and $\beta\in \Omega^k(U)$ are smooth differential forms (in particular $\beta$ does not have a $dz$ term).
 Any smooth form defines a $b$-form as well.
 Near $Z$ a smooth form $\gamma$ can be written as $\gamma_1\wedge dz + \gamma_2$, with $\iota_{\frac{\partial}{\partial z}}\gamma_2=0$.
 Then $\gamma$ corresponds to the $b$-form $z\gamma_1\wedge \frac{dz}{z}+\gamma_2$.